solomonnjenga11-ai/build-fellowship/week3/README.md

-# Week 3 — GBPJPY Data Collection, Custom Data Source & Backtesting
+# Week 3 — GBP/JPY Data Engineering, Custom Data Source & Backtesting

 ## 1. Overview
-This Week 3 assignment focuses on collecting GBP/JPY historical data, preparing it for algorithmic trading, creating a custom data source in QuantConnect, and running a backtest using a moving‑average crossover strategy with ATR‑based risk management.
+This Week 3 assignment focuses on building a complete data pipeline and backtesting workflow for the GBP/JPY currency pair.
+The work includes:

+- Collecting and preprocessing historical FX data
+- Creating a custom data source for QuantConnect’s LEAN engine
+- Implementing a moving‑average crossover strategy with ATR‑based risk management
+- Running a full backtest
+- Deploying an interactive Gemini Studio app to visualize the data and indicators

-This work builds directly on Week 1 (data collection) and Week 2 (strategy design).
+This builds directly on Week 1 (data collection) and Week 2 (strategy design).

 ---

-## 2. Data Collection (Google Colab)
+## 2. Data Collection & Preprocessing (Google Colab)
-Using `yfinance`, I downloaded daily GBPJPY data from 2000–2024.
+Using **yfinance**, I downloaded daily GBP/JPY data from 2000–2024 and prepared it for algorithmic trading.

-The notebook includes:
+### Notebook includes:

-- Data download using `yfinance`
+- Data download via `yfinance`
 - Cleaning and formatting (reset index, convert dates, flatten columns)
 - Exploratory analysis
 - SMA20 and SMA50 calculations
 - Golden Cross / Death Cross signal generation
 - Export to CSV (`gbpjpy_data.csv`)

-This CSV is used as the custom data source in QuantConnect.
+This cleaned CSV is used as the custom data source in QuantConnect.

 ---

 ## 3. Custom Data Source (QuantConnect)
-A custom data class (`GbpJpyCustomData`) was created to load the CSV from GitHub.
+I created a custom Python class (`GbpJpyCustomData`) to load my CSV directly from GitHub.

-Key features:
+### Key features:
 - Reads Date, Open, High, Low, Close
 - Sets Close as the primary `Value`
 - Integrates with LEAN as a custom data type
 - Enables backtesting using my own dataset instead of QC’s built‑in forex data

 This fulfills the Week 3 requirement to use a custom data source.

 ---

 ## 4. Strategy Description
-The strategy combines:
+The strategy implemented is the same one designed in Week 2.

-### **Moving‑Average Crossover**
+### Moving‑Average Crossover
-- SMA20 (fast)
+- **SMA20** (fast)
-- SMA50 (slow)
+- **SMA50** (slow)
-- Buy when SMA20 crosses above SMA50
+- **Buy** when SMA20 crosses above SMA50
-- Sell when SMA20 crosses below SMA50
+- **Sell** when SMA20 crosses below SMA50

-This is the same strategy designed in Week 2.

-### **ATR‑Based Stop‑Loss & Take‑Profit**
+### ATR‑Based Stop‑Loss & Take‑Profit
 Chosen in Week 2 (Option B):

-- ATR(14)
+- **ATR(14)**
-- Stop‑loss = 2 × ATR
+- **Stop‑loss = 2 × ATR**
-- Take‑profit = 2 × ATR
+- **Take‑profit = 2 × ATR**

 This adds volatility‑aware risk management.

 ---

 ## 5. Backtest Results (QuantConnect)
-The backtest was run from **Dec 2023 to Mar 2024** using the custom GBPJPY CSV.
+The backtest was run from **Dec 2023 to Mar 2024** using the custom GBP/JPY dataset.

-### **Key Metrics**
+### Key Metrics
 - **Net Profit:** ~2.4%
 - **Equity:** ~$102,405
 - **PSR:** ~73%